Next: High Steel Takes on the Largest Transportation Design-Build Project in the Nation>>

 In just one hour, the sun sends more than enough power to Earth to meet the planet’s energy needs for a full year, and High’s Courtyard By Marriott Hotel in Lancaster is now harnessing that power to generate more electricity than the facility actually uses.

-The Marriott has installed a solar electric system that creates about 1,239,000 kilowatt-hours of electricity every year, while the hotel uses only about 1,177,000 kilowatt-hours.
+The Marriott has installed a solar power system that creates about 1,239,000 kilowatt-hours of electricity every year, while the hotel uses only about 1,177,000 kilowatt-hours.
 The excess power becomes an asset that High sells to the local utility.
-Any extra electricity then goes back into the power grid to help supply nearby homes and businesses with clean renewable energy.
+Any extra solar electricity then goes back into the power grid to help supply nearby homes and businesses with clean renewable energy.

 Producing this much electricity requires a lot of solar panels and a lot of space, whether on a roof or on the ground.
 The Marriott’s solar array of 2,700 panels is more than two football fields in size, which is too big for the roof of the hotel.
 So High placed the system on the roof of a warehouse near the hotel within Greenfield.
 To enable hotel guests to see how much power the system is producing in real time, High installed a meter in the hotel lobby.